BitTorrent client

 Haul

 A self-hosted BitTorrent client built on anacrolix/torrent.
-Accurate ETAs, three-level stall classification, rename-on-complete using media metadata from Pilot or Prism, and VPN awareness out of the box.
+Accurate ETAs from a short exponential moving average, four-level stall detection that flags dead torrents most clients call healthy, rename-on-complete using media metadata from Pilot or Prism, and VPN awareness out of the box.

 Port :8484 Go 1.25 Postgres anacrolix/torrent MIT